Core Faculty

 Assistant Professor, Machine Learning Department & Neuroscience Institute, CMU

-- Her research is focused on computational modeling of the brain representation of language and other high-level tasks.
-She uses machine learning and neuroimaging -- fMRI and MEG -- to study how the brain represents information during complex naturalistic tasks.
-Her research is at the interface between natural language processing, machine learning and cognitive neuroscience.
+- Our research is focused on computational modeling of the brain representation of language and other high-level tasks.
+We use machine learning and neuroimaging -- fMRI and MEG -- to study how the brain represents information during complex naturalistic tasks.
+Our research is at the interface between natural language processing, machine learning and cognitive neuroscience.

 Assistant Professor, Biomedical Informatics, Pitt